Jump to

 What are differences between aged care services?

-Commonwealth Home Support Programme Services (CHSP)
+Commonwealth Home Support Program Services (CHSP)

-Commonwealth Home Support Programme Services are the starting point for many older people who need support to continue living at home.
+Commonwealth Home Support Program Services are the starting point for many older people who need support to continue living at home.
 The aim of this program is to maintain your independence and work with you, rather than doing things for you, and services can include domestic assistance, shopping assistance, meals, transport, garden and home maintenance, socialising, nursing and allied health.

 Residential Aged Care